Newspaper Page Text

 sufficient time after that date to

-permit a thorough investigation as
+permit a thorough investigation a:-:

-the committee wishes (o see’ that
+Hie committee wishes to see' that

-the neediest youngsters of the city
+the neediest youngstms of tin* city

-are given the first chance to have
+are given the first chain <■ to have

-a real happy Christmas
+a real happy ('hristma::

-I'he lobby of the building, use
+The lobby of the building, use

-of which was donated by Meyers
+of which was donated by Meyer::

-and Engel, realtors, resembles a
+and Engel, realtors, resemble a

-and Miss Brunetta Hill. principal
+and Miss Brunetta Hill, principal

-of the Graymont school not only
+of the Gravmont school not. only

 worked hard in arranging the deco